ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms.md

 ### Step 3 - Create Replication Sets

 Create the replication sets.
 Note - the name of the replication sets must match the name of the replication slot.
-For instance - if the replication slot is `dms_slot_01` then the replication slot names are `dms_slot_01` and `idms_slot_01` respectively.
+For instance - if the replication slot is `dms_slot_01` then the replication set names are `dms_slot_01` and `idms_slot_01` respectively.
 Each replication slot will have two replication sets named after it.
 ```sql
 --On the Source Database
 SELECT pglogical.create_replication_set('dms_slot_01', false, true, true, false);